Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 When we think of cattle digestion, the rumen often takes center stage.
 However, the hindgut of beef cattle is an equally crucial player in the digestive system.
 This part of the digestive system is responsible for fermenting fibers and absorbing water and electrolytes, contributing significantly to overall health and productivity of beef cattle.
 Poor hindgut health of grazing beef in pasture systems can lead to conditions like colitis and laminitis, which can drastically reduce cattle performance and welfare2.
 Maintaining hindgut health of beef cattle on pasture starts with diet.
 Fiber is essential, and its role cannot be overstated.
 Forages rich in fiber promote a balanced gut microbiota, which is vital for preventing the overgrowth of pathogenic bacteria.
 Regularly rotating pastures and managing grazing intensity can help maintain the quality of forage, ensuring that cattle always have access to the best possible nutrition.

 The introduction of probiotics and prebiotics into feed supplements for beef cattle can further improve hindgut health, fostering a gut environment that enhances nutrient absorption and immune function of beef cattle on pasture.
-Selko LactiBute, a prebiotic for beef, containing rumen protected calcium gluconate, has been shown to reduce the pH of the hindgut8 (see Figure 1), resulting in an improvement hindgut health of cattle7,8,9,10.
+Selko LactiBute, a prebiotic for beef, containing rumen protected calcium gluconate, has been shown to increase the pH of the hindgut8 (see Figure 1), resulting in an improvement hindgut health of cattle7,8,9,10.

 Figure 1: Faecal pH of beef cattle fed Selko LactiBute compared to beef cattle fed the same diet without Selko LactiBute included.